 Le Goût du Large

 The Herring and Coquilles Saint-Jacques Festival Dieppe, Normandy Nov 13-14, 2021

 This fabulous (and odorous) celebration of these famous fishes, so necessary to Normandy takes over Dieppe.
 Join the 100,000 odd enthusiasts for two days of tasting, discussing the merits of, and enjoying every kind of cured herring and Coquille Saint-Jacques.

 Check the website above for other herring festivals in Normandy.

 Avignon hosts the celebration of the new vintage of Côtes-du-Rhône valley wines.
 Good food like aligot, oysters and cheeses accompanies excellent wine from around 30 winemakers.
 And this being a serious business, there’s a parade of Brotherhoods through the centre of this magnificent city.

 Foire Internationale et gastronomique de Dijon (International Gastronomic Fair), Dijon, Burgundy.
-End Oct to Nov (2 weeks)
+Oct 31-Nov 11 2021

 This is a thoroughly serious event and the one to go to if you’re anything of a gourmet.
 Great stalls, demonstrations, tastings, workshops and a restaurant.